Fan0-6/STAR_Project_Comprehensive_Analysis/README.md

 The findings presented in this repository contribute valuable perspectives on how class size and school environment impact student academic performance, offering pointed evaluations for future improvement of the STAR Project.

 ## Repository Structure
-- `RMD scripts/`: Code to compile the study report, documentation of methodology, and findings and outputs from the scripts, including figures and tables..
+- `RMD_scripts/`: Contains the R Markdown files used to generate the comprehensive report detailing the methodology, findings, and visualizations such as charts and tables derived from the analysis.
-- `R scripts/`: pure codes.
+- `R_scripts/`: Holds the standalone R scripts with the core code for the analysis.
-- `README.md`: Overview and guide to the repository.
+- `README.md`: Overview and guide to the repository.Provides a summary of the repository's contents and instructions for navigation and use.

 ## Usage
 To replicate the analysis, follow the instructions in the `scripts/` directory.